BenjaminTetteh/Cybersecurity-Portfolio/README.md

   Created a virtual lab on MacBook Air M2 using VirtualBox with KALI Linux, Metasploitable 2, Nessus Essentials, and WPScan for vulnerability management, malware analysis, network            monitoring, and log analysis.

-•	**ANZ Australia Cyber Security Management Job Simulation on Forage** Investigated e-mails to report suspicious items and analysed a Packet Capture file using an open-source tool to identify and investigate any potential threats.
+•	**ANZ Australia Cyber Security Management Job Simulation on Forage** Investigated suspicious phishing e-mails and analysed a Packet Capture file using Wireshark and a Hex-editor to identify and investigate any potential threats.

 •	**Telstra Cybersecurity Job Simulation on Forage - October 2024** Completed a job simulation as an analyst with the Telstra Security Operations team, gaining valuable expertise in malware detection, incident response and implementing firewalls.

-•	**PwC Switzerland Cybersecurity Job Simulation on Forage - September 2024** Completed a PwC Digital Intelligence cybersecurity simulation, gaining expertise in integrated defense, risk assessments, network segmentation, and firewall configuration.
+•	**PwC Switzerland Cybersecurity Job Simulation on Forage - September 2024** Gained hands-on experience in integrated defense strategies and their real-world applications.
+Conducted risk assessments, provided security recommendations, and demonstrated expertise     in network segmentation, firewall configuration, and cybersecurity terminology.
+This experience enhanced my ability to analyze threats and design robust security solutions.

-•	**Mastercard Cybersecurity virtual experience program on Forage - September 2024** Completed a job simulation as an analyst on Mastercard’s Security Awareness Team, identifying security threats and implementing targeted training for vulnerable teams.
+•	**Mastercard Cybersecurity virtual experience program on Forage - September 2024** Completed a job simulation where I helped identify and report phishing threats.
+Also analyzed and identified which areas of the business needed more robust security training and
+  implemented training courses and procedures for those teams for threat mitigation.